kkhill/catcher/README.md

 # catcher
-IoT platform, the catcher of things
+Edge IoT platform, the catcher of things